-Movement a magical mish mash of limbs that flow together to create momentum and propel our bodies to make or do a particular action with a desired outcome.
+Messy movement, a magical mish mash of limbs that flow together to create momentum and propel our bodies to make or do a particular action with a desired outcome.
 Our brains send messages to our motor pathways to make a limb or muscle perform a function.
 It is not generally a thinking process once our muscles have done this action a few times successfully.
 With practice it develops and deepens the level of success and may become honed to be a high level skill over time.
 Much like a baby learning to crawl, at first you might notice they lie on the tummy arms and legs off the ground.
 Then they may rock backwards and forwards.
 Followed by going backwards!
 Eventually, they work out this process of going forwards and before you know it, you are racing after them and if you haven’t baby safety proofed the house then you need to get onto it and fast!

 These important first attempts at feeding oneself are the first efforts in being able to manipulate and control the muscles in their fingers and hands.
 The messy eating play they engage in with their food actually starts the process of control for their pincer grip, the thumb and forefinger which builds and develops and grows in strength and agility to help them when they hold a paintbrush, write or cut with scissors.
 All very important skills for the muscles to learn for their future.